Person-Centered Expressive Arts Certificate Program – 2021-2023

 This program combines experiential learning, theory and practice in the person-centered philosophy of Carl Rogers and the expressive arts: movement, sound, visual arts, creative writing and drama.
 It is transformative work—awakening creativity, encouraging authenticity and fostering self-empowerment.
 Upon completion of this program, students will receive a certificate from the Person-Centered Expressive Arts Institute.

-The next program starts August 16-22, 2017.
-If you would like to discuss whether the program is right for you, please email Sue Ann Herron to set up a phone call or Skype session.
+The next program starts in January 2022.
+If you would like to discuss whether the program is right for you, please email Sue Ann Herron to set up a phone call or Zoom session.

 Questions we will explore: